-- 1. At the latest one month before the oral hearing including any separate hearing of witnesses and experts a party may lodge an Application for simultaneous interpretation which shall contain (a) an indication of the language to or from which the party requests simultaneous interpretation during the oral hearing, - (b) the reasons for the Request, - (c) the field of technology concerned, - (d) any other information of relevance for the Request. - 2.
-The judge-rapporteur shall decide whether and to what extent simultaneous interpretation is appropriate and shall, instruct the Registry to make all necessary arrangements for simultaneous interpretation.
-In the event that the judge-rapporteur refuses to order simultaneous interpretation the parties may request arrangements to be made, so far as practically possible, for simultaneous interpretation at their cost. - 3.
-The judge-rapporteur may decide on his own motion to order simultaneous interpretation and shall instruct the Registry and inform the parties accordingly. - 4.
-A party wishing to engage an interpreter at its own expense shall inform the Registry at the latest two weeks before the oral hearing.
+1. At the latest one month before the oral hearing including any separate hearing of witnesses and experts a party may lodge a Request for simultaneous interpretation which shall contain:

+(a) an indication of the language to or from which the party requests simultaneous interpretation during the oral hearing;

+- (b) the reasons for the Request;

+- (c) the field of technology concerned;

+- (d) any other information of relevance for the Request.

+2. The judge-rapporteur shall decide whether and to what extent simultaneous interpretation is appropriate and shall, instruct the Registry to make all necessary arrangements for simultaneous interpretation.
+In the event that the judge-rapporteur refuses to order simultaneous interpretation the parties may request arrangements to be made, so far as practically possible, for simultaneous interpretation at their cost.

+3. The judge-rapporteur may decide on his own motion to order simultaneous interpretation and shall instruct the Registry and inform the parties accordingly.

+4. A party wishing to engage an interpreter at its own expense shall inform the Registry at the latest two weeks before the oral hearing.

+5. Costs for simultaneous interpretation are costs of the proceedings to be decided upon under Rule 150 except where a party engages an interpreter at its own expense under paragraph 4; these costs are borne solely by that party.